 Asparagus stalks are boiled in broth, while savory shiitake mushrooms are sautéed simply on the stove.
-The Arborio rice is cooked briefly in Champagne to celebrate the coming of spring.
+A splash of Champagne gives the Arborio rice some celebratory zing.
 This recipe comes to us from Elizabeth from Sophisticated Pie.

 - 4 -5 cups low sodium vegetable stock

 - 15 – 20 stalks asparagus

 - 1 shallot, minced

 - 1 1/2 cup Arborio rice*